N9EWO Review :

 helps to relive stress off the receiver’s USB socket.

-double when compared to the IC-R20, so the greater lithium ion battery
+(and then some) when compared to the IC-R20, so the greater lithium ion

 Current Drain Comparisons (information as taken from the owners manuals):